How to Resolve Rate Limited Requests (429 Too Many Requests)

 Please note: if Hypernode Managed Vhosts is enabled, only add the http.ratelimit file in the Nginx root.
 Don’t add it to the specific vhost as well, as this may cause conflicts.

-In some cases, it might be necessary to exclude specific IP addresses from the per IP rate limiting.
-If you wish to exclude an IP address, you can do so by creating a config file called /data/web/nginx/http.ratelimit with the following content:
+In some cases, it might be necessary to exclude specific IP addresses from the per‑IP rate limiting.
+Define an allowlist and compose the effective key using a geo→map chain in /data/web/nginx/http.ratelimit:

 }